OHI-4site/pal-prep/prep/sp/lsp/README.md

 - `lsp_data_prep.Rmd` script to generate the status score for lasting special places
 - `int` folder contains all intermediate files created by running through the `lsp_data_prep.Rmd` file
-- `output` folder with the four layers generated in the script that are required to calculate the status score
+- `output` folder with the layers generated in the script that are required to calculate the status score

 Click [add link here to the scores/metadata_documentation/ohi-model/goal_descriptions/ *specific_goal.rmd*] to learn more about how the [name of goal/sub-goal] is calculated.